 - As they grow, the caterpillars change their color from reddish brown with black spines to light green with reddish-white stripes.

-- The spines of Io moth caterpillar are arranged in distinct “bouquets“.
+- The spines of the Io moth caterpillar are arranged in distinct “bouquets“.

-- This caterpillar is not a picky eater and feeds on many types of trees – maples, cherries, birches, even cranberry, and gooseberry plants.
+- This stinging caterpillar is not a picky eater and feeds on many types of trees – maples, cherries, birches, and even cranberry and gooseberry plants.

 - The spines arranged in “bunches” are mildly poisonous.
 Usually, cause allergic reactions.

-- The moth of this species usually active in the afternoon and evening and have distinct “eyes” on the lower wings.
+- The moth of this species is usually active in the afternoon and evening and has distinct “eyes” on the lower wings.